GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/gtctl.md

 ### Fish

-The gtctl completion script for Fish can be generated with the command gtctl completion fish.
+The gtctl completion script for Fish can be generated with the command `gtctl completion fish`.
 Sourcing the completion script in your shell enables gtctl autocompletion.

 ```bash
 gtctl completion fish | source